Main content | back to top

 Hydrogen and electrification

-All sustainable sources of energy will be needed to help meet growing demand for transport with lower carbon dioxide (CO2) emissions.
-Electric vehicles and hydrogen fuel cells will play an increasing role in the future – but first they must overcome hurdles to widespread commercial use.
+New sources of energy will also be needed to help meet growing demand for transport with lower carbon dioxide (CO2) emissions.
+Electric vehicles and hydrogen fuel cells will play an increasing role – but first they must overcome several obstacles to widespread commercial use.

-Electric vehicles and hydrogen fuel cell vehicles are expected to become more important in the longer term to help power growing numbers of cars and trucks.
-They offer the potential to reduce CO2 emissions from road transport – since they emit zero CO2 in use – but actual CO2 emissions depend on how the energy is produced.
+Electric and hydrogen fuel cell vehicles are expected to become more important in the longer term to help power growing numbers of cars and trucks.
+They offer the potential to reduce CO2 emissions from road transport – because they emit no CO2 while in use.
+But actual CO2 emissions depend on how the energy they use is produced.

-The commercialisation of both technologies relies on new vehicles and refuelling infrastructure and consumer acceptance.
+The commercial success of both technologies depends on refuelling infrastructure being put in place and consumer acceptance of these new vehicles.

 Shell and hydrogen